raspberrypilearning/count-the-creatures/en/step_1.md

 ---
 ### Hardware

-+ A computer or tablet capable of running Scratch 3 with a web cam.
++ A computer or tablet capable of running Scratch 3, with a webcam

 ### Software